martbetz/martbetz.github.io/terms-and-conditions.md

 Opinions expressed by the author are solely representational of independent observation and experience; the author does not promote such opinions as absolute.
 <br>
 <br>
-The author provides no guarantees regarding the accuracy of the website's content; nor does the author  accept responsibility should any misinterpretation of its content arise. -->
+The author provides no guarantees regarding the accuracy of the website’s content; nor does the author  accept responsibility should any misinterpretation of its content arise. -->
 All content is reflective of style; for example, humorous and/or hyperbolic statements are exclusively intended as such — the author does not promote such statements as literal and accepts no responsibility should any misinterpretation arise.
 <br>
 <br>